 Fenugreek supplements and teas are used frequently among nursing women around the world with low milk supply.
 While more research needs to be done to evaluate the safety of fenugreek in breastfeeding, there are many anecdotal accounts from patients and health care providers that it holds promise as a galactagogue (an herb or food that increases milk supply).
 "My female clients who are nursing love lactation cookies with fenugreek in them," says Cording.
-Of course, talk to your doctor or health care provider before adding fenugreek to your nursing routine to determine if it's right for you and how much to take.
+Of course, talk to your doctor or health care provider before adding fenugreek to your nursing routine to determine if it's right for you.

 5. It provides relief for inflammatory skin conditions.

 Throughout history, fenugreek has also been applied externally as a way to treat wounds and furunculosis (a deep infection of the hair follicle) and soothe inflammatory skin conditions like eczema.
 It can either be administered as a poultice on the skin or added to a warm bath.
 "The seeds can be soaked overnight and made into a paste to heal inflammation on the skin such as a sunburn," suggests Shah.

 While more research should be done to confirm its effectiveness in humans, fenugreek has been shown to have antibacterial and anti-inflammatory properties, which may support these uses.
 One animal study, for example, found that a fenugreek seed extract had significant anti-inflammatory and pain-relieving activity when applied to a paw edema in rats.